-Discover how best to protect the financial and cultural integrity of on board art.
+Discover how best to protect the cultural integrity of on board art.

 As the nature of the superyacht and art worlds evolve these two facets of the luxury industry are converging with increasingly extreme demands.
-In response this symposium aims to start the debate and seek to create cross industry best practice standards in the area of protection of art in marine interiors.
+In response this symposium continues the debate and seeks to create cross industry best practice standards in the area of protection of art and marine interiors.